1596aishu/2019501056/ADS1/Day2/Assignment4/Readme.txt

 Assuming that each Team name is unique, you have to form a leader board

-For example
+For example,

 TeamName 	#Wins 	#Losses 	#Draws

 England 	4 	2 		3
 India 		5 	2 		4
 Australia 	6 	2 		3
 SouthAfrica 	5 	3 		4
 Bangladesh 	3 	4 		2
 Zimbabwe 	3 	4 		6
 Ireland 	3 	4 		1